 You could use homemade waffles to make this special Chanukah breakfast, but I took the easier route and used shop bought ones!
 A few sprinkles, some fresh fruit, and I had created The Menorah Waffle!

 This is probably one of the easiest to make and best received breakfasts I have ever made!
 And it took me about half a minute.
 Kipper was over-the-moon with it.
 She was quite annoyed that I insisted on taking photos before she was allowed to eat!

 We used Kingsmill waffles, as their range of bread and breakfast goods is all kosher certified by the SKA.
-Decorations for our Chanukah waffles were raspberries, tangerine segments, and chocolate and rainbow sprinkles, but you could go wild with caramel or chocolate syrup, whipped cream, chopped nuts… just about anything that takes your fancy.
+Decorations for our Chanukah waffles were raspberries, tangerine segments, and chocolate and rainbow sprinkles.
+However you could go wild with caramel or chocolate syrup, whipped cream, chopped nuts… You can use just about anything that takes your fancy.

 Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)

 Menorah Waffles - a cute & easy Chanukah breakfast!

 - 2 small rectangular waffles or 1 big one

 - Few raspberries